language

 An Indian boy holding a spoon and a toothbrush in his hand.

-Today is all about listening carefully and spotting little mistakes in sentences.
-This game not only brings a lot of fun, but also supports concentration, logical thinking, careful listening, and naturally expands your child’s vocabulary.
-Say sentences to your child that contain something wrong on purpose.
-Your child listens carefully, finds the mistake, and says the sentence correctly.
+This activity is about listening carefully and spotting little mistakes in funny sentences.
+The game brings joy, supports concentration, logical thinking, and attentive listening.
+Say to your child for example: »I brush my teeth with a spoon.« or »The dog is meowing loudly in the garden.« Your child listens carefully, spots the mistake, and says the sentence correctly.
 Do not give too many examples.
-Six or seven sentences are enough to keep it fun.
-Laugh together about the silly mistakes.
-That creates a joyful and relaxed atmosphere.
+Six are enough to keep it fun.
 If your child does not spot the mistake right away, give them some time and stay calm.
-Sometimes a small hint is enough to get children thinking, for example: »Do you wear your hat on your head or on your feet?« If you feel like it, switch roles.
-Now let your child come up with two or three silly sentences, and you give the correct version.
-This encourages your child's imagination, and they might even surprise you with some very creative ideas.
-Here are some examples:
+Sometimes a small hint is all it takes to get children thinking: »Do you use a spoon or a toothbrush to clean your teeth?« or »Who meows, the dog or the cat?« Finally, the child comes up with two or three funny sentences.
+It sparks their imagination, and who knows, you might be in for a creative surprise or two.
+Here are some ideas:

-• The bird is swimming (flying) above the trees.
+• The bird is swimming above the trees.

-• I eat my soup with a fork (spoon).
+• I eat my soup with a fork.

-• The cat is flying (climbing) up a tree.
+• The cat is flying up a tree.

-• The traffic light shows blue (red), yellow, and green.
+• The traffic light shows blue, yellow, and green.

-• The fish is climbing (swimming) in the lake.
+• The fish is climbing in the lake.

-• The cat is hiding in the grass waiting for a dog (mouse).
+• The cat is hiding in the grass waiting for a dog.

-• I bake a cake in the fridge (oven).
+• I bake a cake in the fridge.

-• I’m eating soup out of a bucket (bowl).
+• I’m eating soup out of a bucket.

-• Our car is parked in the hallway (garage).
+• Our car is parked in the hallway.

-• I go to kindergarten with a school bag (backpack).
+• I go to kindergarten with a school bag.

 Creative chaos in the children’s room.